-Year Food Textiles DT Engineering New and Emerging Introduction to Kitchen H&S and personal hygiene Understand health and safety risk within the kitchen and whilst preparing/cooking dishes.
-Food storage and the danger zone Food contamination and food poisoning bacteria Equipment A range of food practical lessons to develop skills in cooking Investigating monsters in History of Art from throughout the ages.
+Year Food Textiles DT Engineering New and Emerging Year 7 Food Introduction to Kitchen H&S and personal hygiene Understand health and safety risk within the kitchen and whilst preparing/cooking dishes.
+Food storage and the danger zone Food contamination and food poisoning bacteria Equipment A range of food practical lessons to develop skills in cooking Textiles Investigating monsters in History of Art from throughout the ages.
 Applique and blanket stitch.
 Hand embroidery techniques.
 Develop ideas through research, annotations and illustrations.
 Designing Needle felting.
-Machining skill building Preparing a pattern Cutting out fabric Tacking Turning out and stuffing Drawing skills (both 2D & 3D) Application of colour, shade & tone to create realistic designs CAD/CAM Tinker CAD use Polymer (differences between categories & negative environmental effects.
-Manufacture planning Safe & correct use of tools/equipment Health & safety Practical developing hand tool skills Understanding what an engineer does and how their work affects our lives.
+Machining skill building Preparing a pattern Cutting out fabric Tacking Turning out and stuffing DT Drawing skills (both 2D & 3D) Application of colour, shade & tone to create realistic designs CAD/CAM Tinker CAD use Polymer (differences between categories & negative environmental effects.
+Manufacture planning Safe & correct use of tools/equipment Health & safety Practical developing hand tool skills Engineering Understanding what an engineer does and how their work affects our lives.
 See how engineers can work to improve the lives of others.
 Producing engineering drawings, reading technical information.
 Measure and mark out using millimeters with confidence.
 Producing components/artefacts to a set criteria, reading drawings and accurately using hand tools.
 Use a variety of tools and equipment (including a bench pillar drill) safely and with a degree of accuracy.
 Be able to work safely in a workshop.
 Evaluate outcomes against a set of criteria and suggest improvements.
-Evaluate research and identify what is useful.
-Define what a robot is and suggest what tasks might be performed by a robot.
+Evaluate research and New and Emerging Define what a robot is and suggest what tasks might be performed by a robot.
 Explain what impact robots are likely to have on society and describe the advantages and disadvantages of using a robot to perform a given task.
 Describe the generic parts that make up a robot and what each does.
 Be able to analyse a task, break it down into individual functions and programme a robot to perform programming tasks.
 Adding to their programming skills using add-ons to their robot.
 Researching and understanding of circuits and how the LED's work.
+Evaluate the performance of their programme and and suggest improvements.
+Evaluate research and identify what is useful.
 Evaluate the performance of their programme and suggest improvements.